-The Applicant must have occupied the property at least sixty (60) days preceding the date of the disaster and must currently occupy the property as their primary residence.
+The Applicant must have occupied the property at least 60 days preceding the disaster date and must currently occupy the property as their primary residence.
 Second/vacation homes and rental/investment properties are not eligible for assistance under the Program.